StephanieCzetli/Object-Oriented-JavaScript-Activity/README.md

 # Object Oriented JavaScript Activity

 ## Part 1
 Create an object literal to represent a Facebook post.
 Include any `properties` or `functions` you think you might need.
 Try accessing and updating the contents with both `bracket notation` and `dot notation`.
-See and example below:
+See an example below:
 ```javascript
 let post = {
     name: "Kaleb Burd",